joedono/House-of-Z/NPCs/Durrstaft.md

 ### Durin Ironfist
 Male dwarf.
 A very old friend of Fran's.
 Currently a leader of an underground resistance in Durrstaft.
 Their objective isn't to take over the government or grossly change things, but just to make things a little more troublesome for them.
 Two failed rebellions taught them that the Durrstaft government is too powerful to be taken down.

+### Poddrick Mosrii
+Male dwarf.
+Another very old friend of Fran's.
+The two of them essentially taught each other fishing, a la Ryu and Ken.
+Fran and party found him in the Durrstaft prison for an unspecified crime.

 ## Temple of Torm

 ### Nathan Sarnol